AlexanderEllis/blog/content/posts/a-star.md

 Note that we aren't cheating by jumping from (5, 4) to (4, 3).
 This is the change from thinking about our path as a "route we take through the maze" and more "finding the best route through the maze" coming into play.
 We just found that (5, 4) is a dead end and that (4, 3) is the route we should have taken.
 We can continue to build our path from there, and it will eventually solve the maze.

+### A-star

-This new way of finding a path is called **A-star**.
+This algorithm is called **A-star**.
 You'll see the list of options referred to as the **frontier**, as they're the outskirts of the area we've already discovered.
 The frontier is usually implemented using a priority queue that keeps the lowest total cost at the front for easy access.
 Here's the algorithm in pseudocode, which looks a lot like Python.
 Or maybe the other way around?

 ```python
 def a_star(problem):